|

 be arrested and abused had finally shocked the nation into supporting

+their cause.
 Those who had begun the struggle did not live to see the

 victory.
 Those who completed the struggle were not born when it had begun.